Updated on September 12th, 2022

 Secure The Hive

 Strong winter winds can rip the covers off your hives.
-If it happens and goes uncorrected, it is disastrous.
+If it happens and goes uncorrected promptly, it is disastrous.

 Don’t risk it.
 Place something heavy on top of the hive: bricks, stones, a cinder block.